department-of-veterans-affairs/vets-website/src/platform/forms-system/src/js/patterns/array-builder/README.md

 # Array Builder Pattern (Multiple responses list & loop)

 Array builder pattern features an intro page (for required flow), a yes/no question if they have items to add, a loop of page(s) to fill out data for an item, and cards displayed for each item to review/edit/remove items.
-The user can add items until `maxItems` is reached.
+If `minItems` is specified, a user must add items until that amount is reached.
+If `maxItems` is specified, the user can add items until that amount is reached.

 ## Table of Contents
 - [Array Builder Pattern (Multiple responses list \& loop)](#array-builder-pattern-multiple-responses-list--loop)